microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 # B4 - Secure your custom copilot using authentication

- In this lab, you'll learn how to authenticate users with Azure AD Single Sign-On in CareerGenie, and to call the Microsoft Graph API using the token to get logged in user informaton.
+In this lab, you'll learn how to authenticate users with Azure AD Single Sign-On in Career Genie, and to call the Microsoft Graph API using the token to get logged in user information.

 ???+ info "Navigating the Build your own copilot labs (Build Path)"
     - [Lab B0 - Prerequisites](/copilot-camp/pages/custom-engine/00-prerequisites)